mihaialexandruteodor/Ubuntu-Regolith-Configurator/README.md

 It configures Ubuntu to use a very friendly and customisable i3wm enviorment.

-Also sets up Nano,enables snaps and installs:
+Also sets up Nano,enables snaps and installs (many of which are optional):

 - [x] Allacritty terminal
 - [x] VS Code